Do you want to take your kids on an epic family vacation in 2018?

-Just a few family friendly things to do in Lake Garda are heading to one of the Theme Parks like Gardaland.
+Just a few family-friendly things to do in Lake Garda are heading to one of the Theme Parks like Gardaland.
 They are within a 10 min drive of Peschiera del Garda.
-Not only will the kids enjoy it, the big kids will too!
+Not only will the kids enjoy it, but the big kids will too!

 We would highly recommend Lake Garda to families who love to explore but also to the ones who want to just sit back and relax.
 Whatever you love doing while on holiday, Lake Garda is the destination for you.

 Ireland is a fantastic country to visit with family.
-Famous for its stunning green scenery and friendly attitude towards visitors, the country is safe, beautiful and rich of cultural traditions that are sure to capture the imagination of adults and children alike.
+Famous for its stunning green scenery and friendly attitude towards visitors, the country is safe, beautiful, and rich in cultural traditions that are sure to capture the imagination of adults and children alike.